 Attendance is essential for long-term and consistent academic success.
-Requests for modification of attendance or tardy policies are reviewed on a case-by-case basis.
-This is most often approved in cases where a student has a disability condition which could flare up intermittently, but not require a visit to the doctor, thereby not providing the often-requested medical excuse.
-Examples could include seizures, diabetes, debilitating nausea from chemotherapy, migraines, gastrointestinal distress from Crohn’s Disease, or a flare-up of panic disorder.
+Requests for modification of attendance or tardy policies are reviewed on a case-by-case basis, and could vary depending on the disability symptoms and the format of the class (in-person vs asynchronous or synchronous online).
+Modification of attendance/tardy policy is most often approved in cases where a student has a disability condition which could flare up intermittently, but not require a visit to the doctor, thereby not providing the often-requested medical excuse.
+Examples could include seizures, diabetes, debilitating nausea from chemotherapy, migraines, gastrointestinal distress from Crohn’s Disease, or a flare-up of bipolar disorder or a panic disorder.
 Any of these situations would be familiar to the student and treatment could simply include their usual medications, additional sleep, etc. Repeated medical visits might be unnecessary and could create a financial burden.

-There may, however, be situations where no modification, or very limited modification, is possible.
-It is difficult to “make up” events such as guest speakers, science labs, group presentations, etc. There may be times when no “penalty” might be applied, yet due to the absence no participation points can be earned.
-Attendance and make-up policies will be examined in regards to how other “approved” absences (such as class field trips, athletic participation, theater or music performances, etc) are handled.
+It should be noted that there may be situations where no, or very limited, modification is possible.
+It is difficult to “make up” events such as guest speakers, science labs, observations, or group presentations.
+There may be times when no “penalty” might be applied, yet due to the absence, no participation points can be earned.
+Attendance and make-up policies will be examined in regards to how other “approved” absences (such as class field trips, athletic participation, theater or music performances, etc.) are handled.
 DSS staff will typically contact faculty to discuss the essential functions of the class and the existing attendance policy before making a customized recommendation.

 Tardiness, or the need to occasionally leave class unexpectedly, may also be addressed when dealing with a disability condition with unpredictable flare-ups such as Crohn’s, migraines or diabetes.
 The student might be slightly late, or need to leave in the midst of class – without having to provide a medical explanation in front of other students.